doctest/doctest/doc/markdown/features.md

 This is a list of planned features for future releases (maybe in the given order).

 - test with gcc 6 and use it in the CI builds
-- BDD based on subcases - like Catch
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings
 - crash handling: signals on UNIX platforms or structured exceptions on Windows